-At December 31, 2015 and 2014, the Company held approximately 15,180,000 and 10,080,000 shares of common stock in treasury.
+As of December 31, 2016 and 2015, the Company held 22,211,410 and 15,182,372 shares of common stock in treasury.
 These shares may be used in satisfying obligations under employee incentive compensation arrangements.
 The Company values shares of common stock held in treasury at cost.